emerkle826/java-driver/java-driver-archetype/cli/README.md

 mvn archetype:generate -DarchetypeGroupId=com.datastax.oss -DarchetypeArtifactId=java-driver-archetype
 ```
 The above will generate the bootstrap project, but you will have to provide values for any required
-properties that have no default, including `groupId`, `artifactId`, `version` and `package`.
-These
+properties that have no default (at least`groupId` and `artifactId`).
+These values are used to setup
-values are used to setup your bootstrap project `pom.xml` and generate source code in the desired
+your bootstrap project `pom.xml` and generate source code in the desired `package`.
-`package`.

 #### Specify everything command
 ```